 During the run of each show this season, we will be providing Open Captioning services for two performances.
 Turner Reporting & Captioning Services, Inc. dba Captions LIVE! will open caption the following performances: NEWSIES: July 6 & 7, BILLY ELLIOT: August 2 & 11, and INTO THE WOODS: September 7 & 8.
 Opening Captioning is a text display of all of the words and sounds heard during a production located just outside the "stage picture."
 Please click here to learn more about Open Captioning.

 Hearing Devices and Printed Scripts

 Hearing devices and printed scripts will be available at both the upper and lower entrances.
+To rent a script, please request a script one week in advance of the performance attending.
 Please direct inquiries to Harriet Schlader 510 531-9597 or email@example.com

 Guide to Woodminster Amphitheater for

 Part of the charm of Woodminster Amphitheater is the historic 80 year old amphitheater on the beautiful hillside of Joaquin Miller Park.
 We want everyone to be able to enjoy this idyllic, woodsy environment, and we are always eager to work with our patrons to make sure each theater-goer has comfortable access to our shows.

 If you or someone in your party has a disability or limited mobility, ordering your tickets early and talking on the phone with a person when ordering will do much to assure your requirements and comfort.
 Call 510-531-9597.
 Our box office, located at Woodminster Amphitheater in Joaquin Miller Park, is staffed between 11 am and 4 pm, weekdays after June 1 and every day after July 1 until the end of the season.
 (Before June 1, you’ll get quicker response by calling Harriet at 510-339-0241.)